Watts-College/paf-514-template/index.md

 Most assignments in this course are labs that are graded pass-fail based upon completeness and correctness of responses (every attempt must be made to complete labs, and they must be more than 50% correct to receive credit).
 Discussion boards that accumulate points through each activity on the board.

-The final project will be accompanied by a rubric describing the allocation of points and criteria for evaluation.
+The final project will be accompanied by a rubric describing the criteria for evaluation.

 ## E. Late and Missing Assignments